-It wasn’t until I was pregnant and spent 26 weeks on bed rest did I think of changing my career.
-My journey and path found me, after my experience I knew that I had to make a difference in the lives of other women.
-I launched my company 2 months after I had my daughter.
+It wasn’t until I was pregnant and spent 26 weeks on bed rest that I thought of changing my career.
+My journey and path found me, after my experience, I knew that I had to make a difference in the lives of other women.
+I launched my company two months after I had my daughter.
 I was on a mission.
-Starting my company came at a great time, I was a new Mom and I wanted to find a way to stay home with my daughter and have a viable income.
+Starting my company came at a great time, I was a new mom and I wanted to find a way to stay-at-home with my daughter and have a viable income.

 In my former life (circa 2010) I was in Corporate Finance.
 I worked for major companies like Dr. Pepper and American Airlines Center.